-Acupressure is a common treatment used in traditional Chinese medicine.
-It is similar to acupuncture, but uses pressure in place of needles.
+Acupressure is a treatment used in traditional Chinese medicine (TCM).
+It’s similar to acupuncture but involves applying pressure rather than needles.

-Acupressure is used for many types of pain, especially back pain and menstrual cramps (dysmenorrhea).
-It is also used for many other conditions, but there is no good scientific evidence to support these other uses.
+People use acupressure for many types of pain, especially back pain and menstrual cramps.
+It is also used for anxiety, constipation, nausea, asthma, and many other conditions, but there is no good scientific evidence to support most of these other uses.

 Possibly Effective for …

 - Menstrual cramps (dysmenorrhea).
-Receiving acupressure from a practitioner or a specific tool seems to reduce pain in women and adolescents with painful periods.
-Self-administered acupressure also seems to improve painful periods.
+Acupressure seems to reduce pain in adults and adolescents with painful periods.
+Self-administered acupressure also seems to help.

 Possibly Ineffective for …